Édouard Lucas: Biography

 with N > 1 is when N = 24 and M = 70.
 This is known as the cannonball problem, since it can be visualized as the problem of taking a square arrangement of cannonballs on the ground and building a square pyramid out of them.
 It was not until 1918 that a proof (using elliptic functions) was found for this remarkable fact, which has relevance to the bosonic string theory in 26 dimensions.
 More recently, elementary proofs have been published.

 He devised methods for testing the primality of numbers.
-In 1857, at age 15, Lucas began testing the primality of 2127 − 1 by hand, using Lucas sequences.
-In 1876, after 19 years of testing, he finally proved that 2127 − 1 was prime; this would remain the largest known Mersenne prime for three-quarters of a century.
-This may stand forever as the largest prime number proven by hand.
+In 1857, at age 15, Lucas began testing the primality of 2127 − 1, a number with 39 decimal digits, by hand, using Lucas sequences.
+In 1876, after 19 years of testing, he finally proved that 2127 − 1 is prime; it remained the largest known Mersenne prime for three-quarters of a century, and remains the largest prime number proved by hand.
 Later Derrick Henry Lehmer refined Lucas's primality tests and obtained the Lucas–Lehmer primality test.

 He worked on the development of the umbral calculus.

+Lucas is credited as the first to publish the Kempner function.

 Lucas was also interested in recreational mathematics.
 He found an elegant binary solution to the Baguenaudier puzzle.
-He also invented the Tower of Hanoi puzzle in 1883, which he marketed under the nickname N. Claus de Siam, an anagram of Lucas d'Amiens, and published for the first time a description of the Dots and Boxes game in 1889.
+He also invented the Tower of Hanoi puzzle in 1883, which he marketed under the nickname N. Claus de Siam, an anagram of Lucas d'Amiens, and published for the first time a description of the dots and boxes game in 1889.

-Lucas died in unusual circumstances.
 At the banquet of the annual congress of the Association française pour l'avancement des sciences, a waiter dropped some crockery and a piece of broken plate cut Lucas on the cheek.
-He died a few days later of a severe skin inflammation probably caused by sepsis.
-He was only 49 years old.
+He died a few days later of a severe skin inflammation, probably caused by sepsis, at 49 years old.